Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 #### Filter

 One of the most common operations to perform is to loop in a list, to find/remove elements that match some criteria.
 All of these operations can be reduced to a simple name: filtering.
-A filter uses two inputs: a list (very often an Array but not necessarily) and a predicate.
+A *filter* uses two inputs: a list (very often an Array but not necessarily) and a predicate.
 The predicate is a pure function that takes an item of the list as input and returns a boolean.
-Because our filter is pure, it must not mutate the original list but instead return a new filtered list.
-The original items themselves can be cloned (expensive) or more probably are just referenced (fast) in the new list.
+Because our *filter* is pure, it must not mutate the original list but instead return a new filtered list.
+The original items themselves can be cloned (expensive) or more probably are just added (fast) in the new list.

-Here is how Filter will improve the readability of your code.
-If you see a filter keyword somewhere, you can immediately:
+Here is how *filter* will improve the readability of your code.
+If you see a *filter* keyword somewhere, you can immediately:
 - be sure that there will never be an index handling bug.
 - guess the API of the predicate function, without even looking at a type definition or its code.
 - assume that no other data transformation has been performed.